TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Examples/Index.rst

 Blog example
 ------------

-The extension :t3ext:`blog_extensions` tries to demonstrate all features of Extbase that are documented in the :ref:`Extbase Reference <extbase_reference>`.
+The extension :t3ext:`blog_extensions` contains working examples of all the features documented in the :ref:`Extbase Reference <extbase_reference>` manual.

-The :t3ext:`blog_extensions` demonstrates different features but does not show you a general best practise on how to write an extension.
-The blog example should not be used as base to develop your own extensions and it may not be used to create a blog in TYPO3.
-If you just need a blog, have a look at :t3ext:`blog` or combine :t3ext:`news` with a comment extension of you choice.
+This extension should not be used as a base for building your own extension or used to blog in a live environment.

+If you want to set up a blog, take a look at the :t3ext:`blog` extension or combine :t3ext:`news` with a comment extension of your choice.

 Real-world examples
 ===================